seanh/seanh.github.io/README.md

    bundle exec jekyll serve
    ```

-You should run `bundle-update` now and then to keep up to date with the GitHub
+You should run `bundle update` now and then to keep up to date with the GitHub
 Pages gem.